 These gardens have a great view of Rome and St Peter’s Basilica, especially when the sun is beginning set.
 We even stumbled upon a wedding party whilst there, though we didn’t attempt to make a dash for some cake despite how good it looked…

-Despite it being a complete tourist trap, and filled to the brim with people and selfie sticks, it was one of my favourite sights in Rome!
+Despite it being a complete tourist trap and filled to the brim with people and selfie sticks, it was one of my favourite sights in Rome!
 The views inside and outside of the Colosseum were both just as impressive.
 Even though we didn’t pay for a guided tour, we did try and tag along with a few, listening out for any interesting facts.

 THE ROMAN FORUM

 We spent the longest time queuing up to get into the Forum than any other sight or attraction whilst in Rome.
-This was probably due to the amount of people who thought it was acceptable to push in at the front of the line.
-Whilst it was impressive and interesting to read about the history of the place, the Roman Forum wasn’t what I expected it to be, as it was literally opposite the Colosseum and right next to a main road… This was something I found weird about the whole time we were in Rome, the fact that it is so historical, and yet a new city has literally been built around it.
+This was probably due to the number of people who thought it was acceptable to push in at the front of the line.
+Whilst it was impressive and interesting to read about the history of the place, the Roman Forum wasn’t what I expected it to be, as it was literally opposite the Colosseum and right next to the main road… This was something I found weird about the whole time we were in Rome, the fact that it is so historical, and yet a new city has literally been built around it.

 Standing at the top of Palatine Hill is definitely worth the climb up the steps for the view alone!
-Bizarrely, around 3 hours after we left a big storm hit Rome .
+Bizarrely, around 3 hours after we left a big storm hit Rome.
 Whilst running through the city without an umbrella or jacket in torrential rain, the infamous slip and slide accident occurred, with me proceeding to slide through the streets on my bum after falling down a hill… It was not my finest moment.

 If you are planning on eating good food whilst in Italy, go to the Trastevere!
 There are so many lovely little restaurants hidden down backroads and side streets around this area, as well as those in the main squares.
 The whole place felt so relaxing and calm in comparison to the rest of Rome filled with hustle and bustle.
-We were lucky and managed to get a great spot to people watch sat in the courtyard of a traditional Italian restaurant.
+We were lucky and managed to get a great spot to people-watch whilst sat in the courtyard of a traditional Italian restaurant.
 There was also the occasional Italian trying to serenade women in the street with a guitar.

 Another favourite of mine!
 It was so good that I made James visit it twice.
 Found where you would least expect it (though this was a reoccurring pattern in Rome) it is literally in the middle of a bunch of restaurants and shops.
-We turned a corner a there it was, surrounded by a swamp of people and cameras… I did get a coin thrown at me at one point, presumably it was just a bad aim and not intentional!
+We turned a corner a there it was, surrounded by a swamp of people and cameras… I did get a coin thrown at me at one point, presumably, it was just a bad aim and not intentional!
 They even had Trevi fountain police patrolling the area, blowing whistles and waving their batons around if someone got too close to the water.
 It was serious stuff.

 This was one of those sights that we stumbled across whilst trying to find an ice cream shop… We never actually went inside.
 It looked good from the outside though.